ShitalAdhikari/testing_autogpt/README.md

 - Passwords are hashed using bcrypt before storing
 - JWT tokens are used for authentication
 - CORS is enabled to allow frontend-backend communication
+- Environment variables are used for sensitive information

 ## Future Improvements